futtta/ao_critcss_aas/readme.txt

 Autoptimize CriticalCss.com power-up uses scheduled jobs to go over a queue with URL's for which to fetch critical CSS.
 If there are many items in the queue, the process can take a couple of minutes to finish.
 If your hosts limits the time scheduled PHP processes can run, you can set the number of requests sent to criticalcss.com (the "request limit") under the Advanced Options.

+= I use a pagebuilder, so my pages are very different yet the same CCSS is applied? =

+As from AO CCSS 1.7 there is an (advanced) option you can activate to enforce PATH-based rules creation for pages so each page will end up with its own critical CSS.

 = Can I stop critical CSS being applied on some pages? =

 Yes; create a manual rule (can be both path- and conditional-tag based) and enter `none` for critical CSS.
 If the rule matches, no critical CSS will be added and the full CSS will be inlined instead.